10 English Idioms Inspired by Winter

-With temperatures dropping, it’s the perfect time to snuggle up at home and learn some English idioms and phrases related to winter and cold weather.
-One of the best ways to learn new vocabulary is to put them in categories, so here are our favorite 10 English idioms and phrases inspired by cold weather.
-Notice how some of these aren’t related to the weather directly in meaning.
+As the temperatures drop, it’s the perfect time to get cosy at home and learn some English idioms and phrases related to winter and cold weather.
+One of the best ways to learn new vocabulary is to categorise them, so we’ve compiled a list of our top 10 favourite English idioms and phrases inspired by cold weather.
+You may notice that some of these idioms are not directly related to the weather in meaning.

 1. Bundle up